rpgjs/rpgjs-documentation/docs/guide/save.md

-# Save the player's progress
+# Step 10.
+Save the player's progress

 ## It is necessary to know